DineshTeja/electionblog/content/posts/my-first-post.md

 ## Introduction

 Let's think about a few questions to start off:
-1. How has competitiveness in presidential elections changed over time?
+1. How has the competitiveness of presidential races changed over the years?
-2. Which states vote blue/red and how consistently?
+2. Which states are reliable red or blue strongholds, and which ones keep us guessing?
-3. How can we use historical data to predict the outcome of the 2024 Presidential Election?
+3. Can we use past election data to get a sneak peek at what might unfold in the 2024 Presidential Election?

 It's crucial that we look at and interpret historical data to better understand the landscape of the ramping up presidential election between Kamala Harris and Donald Trump.